beforesemicolon/cwco/docs/ContextProviderComponent.md

 ### The slot tag

 What really makes the ContextProviderComponent special is how it handles the `slot` tag.
 It has a custom slot handler that gives it its superpowers.
-This means that no matter the component mode, the slot tag will be handled the same way.
+This means that no matter the component mode, the slot tag will be handled the same way which is not something you can do natively in HTML.

 The template is a single slot tag, but you can also define your own template with slots where you wish.
 The only thing you need to keep in mind is that the slot is handled differently.